Doctor’s Degrees in Homeland Security, Law Enforcement & Firefighting

 Earnings of Homeland Security, Law Enforcement & Firefighting Majors With Doctor’s Degrees

-The median salary for graduates holding a doctor's degree in homeland security, law enforcement and firefighting is $72,554.
+The median salary for graduates holding a doctor's degree in homeland security, law enforcement & firefighting is $79,647.
 However, this can depend on a number of factors, such as where you live and the number of years experience you have.
-To get a better picture, earnings for this category of people can range from a low of $72,554 to a high of $72,554.
+A better approximation of salary is to look at the typical range of salaries.
+In this case the low is $76,899 and the high is $90,969.

 Student Debt

-We do not have the data to calculate the median and range of debt loads for homeland security, law enforcement and firefighting students who are doctor's degree holders.
+We do not have the data to calculate the median and range of debt loads for homeland security, law enforcement & firefighting students who are doctor's degree holders.

 Student Diversity

-More women than men pursue their doctor's degree in homeland security, law enforcement and firefighting.
-About 54.7% of graduates with this degree are female.
+More women than men pursue their doctor's degree in homeland security, law enforcement & firefighting.
+About 54.1% of graduates with this degree are female.

 Gender | Number of Grads |